 Bulb Nematodes: Microscopic worm-like pests that live and reproduce inside the bulb, feeding on the stems, leaves and bulbs.
 It can live for several years in the soil.
 Burpee Recommends: You can have your soil tested by your local Cooperative Extension Service to see if you have nematodes.
 Do not plant into infested soil and do not plant related crops into the soil for several years.

 Narcissus Fly: There is a small and a large narcissus fly.
 These are mostly a problem of bulbs in storage and they mostly attack damaged bulbs.
 Small maggots are found in the bulb.
 Burpee Recommends: Discard any infested bulbs.
 Keep hyacinth separate from snowdrops and daffodils, other host plants.

-Squirrels and other Rodents: Squirrels, chipmunks and voles dig up bulbs and eat flowers as well.
+Squirrels and other Rodents: Squirrels, chipmunks and voles dig up hyacinth bulbs and eat the flowers as well.
 Burpee Recommends: A physical barrier is the best control of rodents.
 Place a cylinder in the ground around the bulbs with the top level with the soil.
 Cover bed with screening or hardware cloth.

 Can I grow hyacinths in Florida or Southern California?
 No, hyacinths need a period of cold dormancy in order to grow and bloom.
 If you see them in these areas they have been forced to bloom whereby the grower chilled the bulbs before planting.

 Can I force my bulbs to bloom every year?
 No, bulbs may be forced one time, but not in future years.

 Can I grow hyacinths in a container?
 Yes.
 Make sure it has excellent drainage and protect it in winter as the bulbs are more exposed in containers than in the ground.
 Daffodils are happiest in the ground, however, and will multiply for years if they are well sited.